Emurasoft/emurasoft.github.io/en/dlg/customize/view/index.md

 # View page

-TheView page allows you to customize settings related to view.
+The **View** page allows you to customize settings related to view.

 ## Custom Bar Colors - Use System Color check box